aiatoz/VQA-VisualQuestionAnswering/README.md

 # VQA
 - Late Fusion (BERT + ViT), with and without LoRA
-- In 2024, I implemented a Visual Question Answering (VQA) system as part of my Visual Recognition project.
-Because it had a couple of issues, I wanted to refine the work.
-This led to VQAv2, which serves as the direct successor to that first version.
+- Back in 2024, I built a Visual Question Answering (VQA) system for my Visual Recognition project.
+It had a few bugs, so I wanted to clean it up.
+That revamp turned into VQAv2, which is the direct sequel to the original version.

 ## Structure